-If you’ve managed a fleet for any length of time, you may have encountered accidents where it’s impossible to determine fault through evidence.
+If you’ve managed a fleet for any length of time, you may have encountered fleet vehicle accidents where it’s impossible to determine fault through evidence.
 In these cases, accident investigators must rely on eyewitness testimony to assign fault.
 You may have also had drivers who believed they were falsely accused of moving violations.

 Perhaps more importantly, the best dashcams now record in both directions.
-That is, they capture both the road in front of a vehicle and what was going on inside.
+That is, they capture both the road in front of a vehicle and what was going on inside the cabin.
 Without this technology, you may not be able to defend your drivers when someone accuses them of distracted driving.
 And you might not know which drivers are distracted by their cell phone and not paying attention to the road.
 Not only that, dashcam footage can be instrumental in speeding up insurance claims, and even clearing your drivers of fault in many cases.

 Lately, it’s become common to see dashcam footage on YouTube or even on the nightly news.
 Videos capturing near misses, fraudulent activity, and even touching moments have gone viral.
 People are beginning to see how valuable dashcams are in fighting false claims against them.
 This, combined with a general growth in concern for safety, has led to a rise in popularity across the country.

 How Dash Cams Have Impacted Safety On The Road